philipwalton/blog/_drafts/decoupling-html-css-and-javascript.markdown

 <button class="js-add-to-cart add-item">Add to Cart</button>
 {% endhighlightjs %}

-Now if one particular "Add to Cart" button needs to look different, you can just change the style class name without affecting the functionality.
+Now if one particular "Add to Cart" button needs to look different, you can simply change the style class and leave the behavior class alone.

 {% highlightjs xml %}
-<button class="js-add-to-cart quick-add">Add to Cart</button>
+<button class="js-add-to-cart add-item-special">Add to Cart</button>
 {% endhighlightjs %}

 ### JavaScript That Knows Too Much About Styling

-Similar to how JavaScript can use classes to find elements in the DOM, it also  often adds or removes classes to change the style of elements.
+Similar to how JavaScript may use classes to find elements in the DOM, it also  often adds or removes classes to change the style of elements.
 But this can be a problem if those classes aren't identifiably different from the classes that appear on page load.

 When JavaScript code knows too much about component styling it becomes very easy for a CSS developer to make changes to a stylesheet and not realize he's breaking critical functionality.

-This is not to say that JavaScript should not alter the look or style of a visual components, but when it does it should do so through an agreed-upon interface.
+This is not to say that JavaScript shouldn't alter the look or style of a visual components, but if it does it should do so through an agreed-upon interface.
 It should use classes that are identifiably different from classes that express default styling.

-#### Separate State Styling from Default Styling
+#### Differentiate State Styling from Default Styling

 The appearance of a page will often change as a result of user interaction.
-For example a pop-up may appear and disappear and an accordion section may expand and collapse.
+For example a pop-up may appear or disappear and an accordion section may expand or collapse.
 Such changes are usually made via JavaScript, and they're often done by adding or removing a class.

 If JavaScript is altering the appearance of the page with classes, it's helpful to be aware of this when looking at the class selector in the CSS file.
 Having a convention for state specific classes gives someone looking at a CSS rule a sense of where and how this rule is used.